anotherlin/z80emu/README.txt

 The Makefile will compile a sample program to run zexdoc.com and zexall.com.
 Only needed CP/M BIOS functions are emulated.
 See zextest.c for details.

-All structures and functions are documented in the code.
-To use z80emu in your own programs, modify z80config.h to configure the emulator, and write the memory read/write and port input/output macros interface
+All structures and functions are documented in the code, please read the header files.
+To use z80emu in your programs, modify z80config.h to configure the emulator, and in z80user.h, write the memory read/write and port input/output macros to interface with your system to emulate.
+The macros for zextest.c are simple examples.
+You shouldn't have to modify z80emu.c or any other files.

-you just have to modify z80emu.h to customize it to your needs.
-Memory read/write and in/out macros are written for zextest.c.
-Rewrite them for the system you want to emulate.
-You shouldn't need to modify z80emu.c or any other files.

 z80emu works a little bit differently from other emulators.
 Instead of a switch case for all opcodes, it converts them to "generic" instructions and then do the switch case.
 Registers and operands are then decoded during execution.
 All of this is done using several tables (see maketables.c).
 The code is more compact, which should make it fit inside L1 instruction cache.

 You may find further information regarding the Z80 on http://www.z80.info.
 This emulator is heavily based on the information found on this website.
-And I would like to thank all the contributors.
+And I would like to thank all its contributors.
 In particular, Sean Young for "The Undocumented Z80 Documented" and Christian Dinu for "Decoding Z80 Opcodes".
 The zexdoc and zexall programs have been written by Frank D. Cringles.